 14 | 48 – 56 ounces |

-Be aware that adding too much muriatic acid can cause the pH level to drop too low, which can be just as problematic as a high pH level.
-You may then end up chasing your tail – adding baking soda or soda ash to raise the pH and end up with more of a chemical soup rather than pool water!
+Adding too much muriatic acid can cause the pH level to drop too low, which can be just as problematic as a high pH level.
+You may then end up chasing your tail – adding baking soda or soda ash to raise the pH and end up with more chemical soup than pool water!

 Steps to add muriatic acid to your pool: